The Do Not Call List

 2. Compensation

 If you ordered the policy or can establish what company made or authorized the call, we can file a claim.
-We work on contingency meaning no payment is needed.
+Many cases are handled on a contingency basis meaning no payment is needed.*

 Comments are closed.